OneLastTry/irishealth-ensdemo/README.md

 docker exec -it ensdemo /bin/bash
 ```

-Using [InterSystems ObjectScript](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript) Visual Studio Code pextension, you can access the code straight from _vscode_
+Using [InterSystems ObjectScript](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript) Visual Studio Code extension, you can access the code straight from _vscode_

 ## Stop your Container